PHYSICIANS MEDICAL FORUM

 at the University of California, Davis

-The Visiting Clerkship Program (VCP) is funded by the Physicians Medical Program (PMF) to provide support for fourth-year students from socially and economically disadvantaged backgrounds who have historically been underrepresented in medicine.
+The Visiting Elective Program (VEP) is funded by the Physicians Medical Program (PMF) to provide support for fourth-year students from socially and economically disadvantaged backgrounds who have historically been underrepresented in medicine.
 This program is sponsored by the University of California Davis, School of Medicine’s Office of Student and Resident Diversity.

 The program is designed to:

 - Expose students to both the academic medicine and community service opportunities offered though the above UC Davis Residency Programs

 - Allow students to care for a racially and ethnically diverse patient population from both rural and urban communities